healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

 }
 ```

-In order to incorporate this Vertex API call into our own API, see that document.
+In order to incorporate this Vertex API call into our own API, see that document.git